maxwellmubvuta-web/Sales-Analysis/README.md

 ### Data Cleaning/ Preparation

 In the initial phase, we performed the following tasks.
-1. Data loading and inspection
+1. Data loading and inspection using ETL
 2. Handling missing values
 3. Removed duplicates
 4. Data cleaning and formatting